wp-plugins/wp-pipes/readme.txt

 # FEATURES

+* Requires PHP 5.4 or higher with JSON, cURL to work properly.
 * Create unlimited pipes.
 * Each Pipe will start by a SOURCE and finish by a DESTINATION.
 * There is PROCESSOR between SOURCE and DESTINATION to process your Pipe.